Login / Register

 What the Results Mean

-M0 detection is complete.
-M1 and M2 detection rates are measured, analysed, and published — every night.
+M0 detection is complete; M1 and M2 rates are measured and published every night.

-M0 — Exact name (100.0%): Every entity, across all sources, is findable by its official name.
-Every night.
-No exceptions.
+M0 — Exact name (100.0%): Every entity across all sources is findable under its official name, every night.
 Any miss at M0 is a critical failure and triggers an immediate alert.

-M1 — One mutation (>99.9%): A single character error — a typo, a transposition, a phonetic variant.
-Example: Sergei Ivanov → Sergei Ivanvo (two adjacent characters swapped), or Mohammed → Mohanned (key next to ‘m’ on the keyboard).
-The detection rate measures whether the correct entity appears anywhere in the results — not just at rank 1.
-The few false negatives are concentrated in ultra-short identifiers (2–3 character vessel codes, wallet labels) where a single mutation destroys most of the name.
-For person and organisation names, the effective rate is even higher.
+M1 — One mutation (>99.99%): A single character error — typo, transposition, phonetic variant.
+Example: Sergei Ivanov → Sergei Ivanvo (two adjacent characters swapped), or Mohammed → Mohanned (neighbouring key on the keyboard).
+Detection counts a hit anywhere in the results, not only at rank 1.
+The few remaining misses sit in ultra-short identifiers (2–3-character vessel codes, wallet labels), where a single mutation eats most of the name.
+For people and organisations the rate is higher still.

-M2 — Two mutations (>99%): Two simultaneous errors compound.
-Example: Hassan Nasrallah → Hassam Nasralah (adjacent key + character deleted).
-This stress-tests the degradation curve.
-The remaining false negatives are concentrated in short identifiers where two mutations leave too little structure for any string similarity system to recover.
+M2 — Two mutations (>99.7%): Two simultaneous errors compound.
+Example: Hassan Nasrallah → Hassam Nasralah (neighbouring key + deletion).
+The remaining misses sit in short identifiers where two mutations leave too little signal for any string-similarity system to recover.

-Every false negative is logged with the exact mutation applied, the mutation type, and the score achieved.
-The nightly report identifies exactly which names fail under which conditions — and that information feeds directly into matching pipeline improvements.
+Every false negative is logged with the exact mutation, mutation type, and score.
+The nightly report names exactly which entries fail under which conditions, and feeds directly into matching-engine fixes.

 Loading live results…